-The exhibition focuses on the art of building in Old Russia and particularly on the building of Moscow.
-Different building professions such as bricklayers, carpenters and carvers, as well as various building materials and techniques are presented in greater detail than at other exhibitions.
+The exposition focuses on the art of building in Old Russia and particularly on the development of Moscow.
+Different building professions such as bricklayers, carpenters and carvers, as well as various building materials and techniques are presented here in greater detail than at the other expositions.

-Exhibits from the museum’s unique collections (building ceramics, house carving, metal architectural millwork, white stone carving elements from Moscow churches, icons with architectural background) make the backbone of the exposition and reflect the great technical and artistic skill of Russian builders.
-Telling about the architectural masterpieces that have not survived, the exhibition fulfills the most important of museum tasks – to collect and preserve artifacts as witnesses of the past.
+Exhibits from the museum’s unique collections (architectural ceramics, house carving, metal architectural millworks, white stone carving décor of Moscow churches, icons with architectural backgrounds) make the backbone of the exposition and reflect the great technical and artistic skill of Russian builders.

-The two-level exhibition occupies the Atrium and Ap Socle halls.
+The two-level exposition occupies the Atrium and Socle halls.

 The Atrium Hall

-The Ap Socle Hall including gates, doors, architraves, wicket-doors, and carved boards); metal architectural millwork (metal doors, window lattices, proscenium borders), architectural ceramics (architraves, friezes, façade tiles), and saved white stone décor elements of Moscow buildings.
+Here the exhibits are arranged in several groups: house carving (such millworks of wooden dwelling houses as gates, doors, architraves, wicket-doors, and carved boards), metal architectural millworks (metal doors, window grates, bargeboards), architectural ceramics (architraves, friezes, façade tiles), and rescued white stone décor elements of Moscow buildings.

-Regardless of the large scale of the exhibition, which includes more than 800 items, a separate digital exposition is available at the halls.
-Both Atrium and Ap Socle exhibition halls are equipped with plasma panels featuring films on building traditions in Old Russia as well as the museum’s history.
-A self-service terminal at the Ap Socle hall will guide you around all the exposition of the museum-reserve.
+Both Atrium and Socle exhibition halls are equipped with plasma panels with films on building traditions in Old Russia as well as the museum’s history on display.
+A self-service terminal at the Socle hall will guide you around all the exposition of the museum-reserve.